webrtc-for-the-curious/webrtc-for-the-curious/README.md

 We support [*Github Codespaces*](https://github.com/features/codespaces) so helping out is as easy as starting up a Codespace from this repo.

 Once started, click "Run Live Docs Server" in the statusbar to start the Hugo server.
-Note that Hugo's autoreload doesn't trigger a browser refresh from Codespaces yet due to missing proxying of Websockets traffic.
+Note that Hugo's autoreload doesn't trigger a browser refresh from Codespaces yet due to missing proxying of WebSockets traffic.
 Reload a page manually to rerender it.

 # License